 - 4.1 This is both the key driver of health and wellbeing and the area most impacted on by coronavirus.
 It is also clear that those at highest risk of the disease itself including those in deprived communities and from BAME groups are often those most likely to be additionally exposed to increased financial pressure and uncertain employment.
 This is very difficult to manage and balance and the governments approach to the pace of relaxation of lockdown and its approach to social distance is informed by the need to start to reduce the wider impact on these groups. - 4.2 Action in this area is key to improving future health.
 While many people have been negatively impacted economically, it is clear that those areas with higher levels of exiting deprivation are harder hit.
-It is also clear that the true impact and course of the economic depression can not yet be estimated and may get considerably worse over the medium term - 4.3 We need to consider how we can ensure progress in this area.

-Key areas would include strong corporate focus in all public sector bodies in developing their role as Anchor Organisations with focus on~ - Increasing local employment including work with targeted schools and a clear approach to skills, apprenticeships and training - Local procurement - Social value in procurement including focus on suppliers in turn commissioning locally and providers support for key vulnerable groups in the workplace. - 4.4 There is also a need to ensure strong financial support to those who find themselves in increased hardship.
-This will be in part driven by the voluntary sector.
-The board will wish to ensure that there is a wide range of accessible support to local communities. - 4.5 This will include ensuring accessible quality advice on debt and finances through organisations such as CAB, role out of the Healthier Wealthier Children
+It is also clear that the true impact and course of the economic depression can not yet be estimated and may get considerably worse over the medium term - 4.3 The Board will wish to consider how it can ensure progress in this area.
+Key areas would include strong corporate focus in all public sector bodies in developing their role as Anchor Organisations with focus on~ - Increasing local employment including work with targeted schools and a clear approach to skills, apprenticeships and training - Local procurement - Social value in procurement including focus on suppliers in turn commissioning locally and providers support for key vulnerable groups in the workplace. - 4.4 The Board will wish to consider its role in this and how we can ensure strong progress - 4.5 There is also a need to ensure strong financial support to those who find themselves in increased hardship.
+This will be in part driven by the voluntary

-- approach and enabling development of community initiatives including uniform banks and foodbank and holiday hunger initiatives - 4.6 The wider health system will need to ensure strong links between member organisations and training partners including Adult Community Learning to develop, with focus on areas of most need, specific projects to improve skills and access to public sector opportunities.
-The proposed Clacton Health and Care Campus should be a priority. - 4.8 The NHS will need to recognise the higher health needs in deprived groups and the need to ensure high quality and appropriate capacity of accessible health and care service are available.
+- sector.
+The board will wish to ensure that there is a wide range of accessible support to local communities. - 4.6 This will include ensuring accessible quality advice on debt and finances through organisations such as CAB, role out of the Healthier Wealthier Children approach and enabling development of community initiatives including uniform banks and foodbank and holiday hunger initiatives - 4.7 The Board will wish to ensure strong links between member organisations and training partners including Adult Community Learning to develop, with focus on areas of most need, specific projects to improve skills and access to public sector opportunities.
+The proposed Clacton Health and Care Campus should be a priority. - 4.8 The Board will recognise the higher health needs in deprived groups and the need to ensure high quality and appropriate capacity of accessible health and care service are available.
 This will involve best matching of resources to need with a particular focus on primary care to address any "inverse care law".
 This may involve conscious reallocation of resource.